ghgalal/Orchestrate/README.md

   opendatahub.io/managed: 'false'
 ```

--Find the following entry in the file:
+- Find the following entry in the file:
 ```
 "domainTemplate": "{{ .Name }}-{{ .Namespace }}.{{ .IngressDomain }}",
 ```